-Ahead of this year’s Self-Injury Awareness Day on March 1st, St Patrick’s Mental Health Services and Pieta House are calling attention to recent self-harm figures which highlight that children as young as ten are presenting with self-harm, and that incidences among LGBTI+ young people are twice as high compared to their non-LGBTI+ peers.
+To mark this year’s Self-Injury Awareness Day on March 1st, St Patrick’s Mental Health Services and Pieta House called attention to recent self-harm figures which highlight that children as young as ten are presenting with self-harm, and that incidences among LGBTI+ young people are twice as high compared to their non-LGBTI+ peers.

 - Pieta House has seen a 23% increase in the number of clients presenting with self-harm since 2017